Mohammed Deif: Unsuccessful assassination attempts

 The Israeli military and security forces have killed numerous members of Deif's family in failed attempts to kill Deif, who was on top of Israel's 'most wanted list' since 1995, and other airstrikes.
 Deif's survival earned him the nickname 'the cat with nine lives' among his Israeli adversaries.
 He survived at least seven Israeli assassination attempts.

-As of December 2023, Israeli military and security forces have killed Deif's brother, his nephew, his niece, his wife, his 3-year-old daughter, and his 7-month-old son.
+As of December 2023, Israeli military and security forces had killed Deif's brother, his nephew, his niece, his wife, his 3-year-old daughter, and his 7-month-old son.

 Early attempts (2001 to 2006)

 The first attempt on his life was by an airstrike in 2001, before he assumed the leadership of the al-Qassam Brigades.
 Israel tried again to kill Deif in September 2002 by a strike on his car.
 Video footage from that attempt show Deif covered in blood as a man drags him away.

 In 2003 and in July 2006, Israel tried again by striking a house that hosted a meeting of the Hamas leadership.
 It is also said that the July 2006 attempt was an airstrike on the house of one of Deif's lecturers in university when Deif was visiting him.